top of page

 You can find Proof at sethabramson.substack.com.

 In October 2021, Seth founded Retro, another media outlet published via Substack.
 Retro covers music, TV, film, books, memes, video games, toys, and a host of other arts-and-culture-oriented topics, with a special emphasis on “vintage” cultural phenomena.
-Retro is ranked among the Top 20 History substacks in the world, and has been particularly noted in major media for its 2021 coverage of multimillion-dollar scandals plaguing the sealed-and-graded collectibles industry.
+Retro is ranked among the Top 25 History substacks in the world, and has been particularly noted in major media for its 2021 coverage of multimillion-dollar scandals plaguing the sealed-and-graded collectibles industry.

-You can find Proof at retrostack.substack.com.
+You can find Retro at retrostack.substack.com.

 Seth co-founded (and for a decade was the series editor for) an annual anthology of experimental writing encompassing every genre of creative writing and various hybrid genres, Best American Experimental Writing (Wesleyan University Press).
-From 2017 through 2019, Seth was the editorial director of the New Hampshire digital city newspaper The Manchester Independent.
+From 2017 to 2019, Seth was the editorial director of the New Hampshire city newspaper The Manchester Independent.
 Prior to his co-founding of the Best American Experimental Writing series in 2013, Seth co-founded and was poetry editor for The New Hampshire Review (2004-05).
 He has also served on the editorial staff at the University Press of New England (1994-98), The Iowa Review (2008-09), Crazyhorse (2009), and Devil’s Lake (2009-11), the last of these a publication of University of Wisconsin at Madison.
 The fifth edition of Best American Experimental Writing, Best American Experimental Writing 2020, was published by Wesleyan University Press at the end of 2020.

 Guest editors for the BAX series have included such celebrated authors as National Book Award finalists Carmen Machado, Cole Swensen and Douglas Kearney; winner of the Bollingen Prize, Charles Bernstein; and Guggenheim Fellowship recipients Joyelle McSweeney and Tracie Morris.